chanzuckerberg/fogg/README.md

 Instructions on downloading the binary:
 1. Go here: https://github.com/chanzuckerberg/fogg/releases to find which version of fogg you want.
-2. Run `rm -r WHICH_FOGG_PATH; curl -s https://raw.githubusercontent.com/chanzuckerberg/fogg/master/download.sh | bash -s -- -b FOGG_PATH VERSION` where PATH is where you want to install fogg and VERSION is the specific release version you want to install (format is vx.yy.z).
+2. Run `rm -r WHICH_FOGG_PATH; curl -s https://raw.githubusercontent.com/chanzuckerberg/fogg/master/download.sh | bash -s -- -b FOGG_PATH VERSION` where FOGG_PATH is where you want to install fogg and VERSION is the specific release version you want to install (format is vx.yy.z).
 To find the path of your current fogg, you can run `which fogg`.
-Then use the path that is outputted as PATH in the command.
-The PATH-FOLDER is the folder in which fogg will be installed.
+Then use the path that is outputted as WHICH_FOGG_PATH in the command.
+The FOGG_PATH is the folder in which fogg will be installed.
 3. To verify you installed the desired version, you can run `fogg version`.

 ## Usage